State Releases Nursing Home COVID-19 Cases By Facility

 The state is working with Connecticut’s long-term care facilities to establish COVID-19 recovery centers in nursing homes to treat patients who can be discharged from acute care hospitals but still need a high level of care.

-Brown said Athena’s facility in Bridgeport, Northbridge Health Care Center, will be ready to accept recovering acute care COVID-19 patients on Monday.
+Brown said Athena’s facility in Bridgeport, Northbridge Health Care Center, with 146 beds, will be ready to accept recovering acute care COVID-19 patients on Monday.

-A previously vacant facility in Torrington will be ready to accept COVID-19 patients as early as Tuesday, Brown said.
+A previously vacant facility in Torrington will be ready to accept COVID-19 patients with 126 beds as early as Tuesday, Brown said.
 He said Athena worked with the Connecticut National Guard to prepare the facility.

 Larry Santilli, Athena’s president, called the company’s 9,400 employees “heroes,” adding “Through opening these centers to COVID-only patients, our employees are contributing to saving lives across the state.”